 Haas was the first vendor we focused on because of the fast availability of its controller.
 We began our analysis by conducting port scanning on the controller simulator and identifying the protocols exposed by the controller.
 After that, we evaluated the options with which an attacker could abuse the protocols to perform attacks aimed at the security of the machine and verified these attacks in practice on a real-world machine installation.

 Okuma stands out in the market of CNC controllers for one interesting feature: the modularity of its controller.
-While the vendor offers in the device’s simplest form a tiny controller, it also provides a mechanism, called THINC API, to highly customise the functionalities of the controller.
+While the vendor offers in the device’s simplest form a tiny controller, it also provides a mechanism, called THINC API, to highly customize the functionalities of the controller.
 With this technology, any developer can implement a program that, once installed, runs in the context of the controller, in the form of an extension.
 This approach is very similar to how a mobile application, once installed, can extend a smartphone’s functionalities.

 In the spirit of the Industry 4.0 paradigm, Heidenhain offers the Heidenhain DNC interface to integrate machines on modern, digital shop floors.
 Among the many scenarios, Heidenhain DNC enables the automatic exchange of data with machine and production data acquisition (MDA/PDA) systems, higher level enterprise resource planning (ERP) and manufacturing execution systems (MESs), inventory management systems, computer-aided design and manufacturing (CAD/CAM) systems, production activity control systems, simulation tools, and tool management systems